Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.55 team ERA that ranks 21st across all MLB pitching staffs.
+- The Tigers' 4.47 team ERA ranks 19th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.